 A lower body lift starts with a belt-like excision above the outer thighs and buttocks.
 Dr. Hart may further separate the thigh skin to help with the procedure.
 He will then suture this area and start the tummy tuck (abdominoplasty).

-The next step involves a horizontal incision made along the pubic area, which is followed by the removal of the tissues that span from the underlying muscles to the belly button.
-The skin in between the belly button and central rib cage will then be separated.
+The next step involves a horizontal incision made along the pubic area, which is followed by the removal of the tissues that span from the underlying muscles to the belly buttons/button.
+The skin in between the belly buttons/button and central rib cage will then be separated.
 Next, Dr. Hart may suction out any remaining fat in this area with liposuction.